5 Complicated Infections That Can Be Treated by Cold Lasers

 Inner ear infections can be extremely painful and often require large doses of antibiotics.
 Common side effects of high dose medications can include vomiting, diarrhea and yeast infections.

 As with the light treatments of the sinuses, be sure to wear laser safety goggles.
 I recommend a 5 minute laser session per affected ear.
 Gently treat around the ear in a circular motion to apply these waves from all angles.

 Keep a Class 3 laser about 1cm off the skin.
 Stretching your neck and drinking a lot of water is highly recommended.

 Low-Level Laser Therapy is great for tackling the irritating lesions we call shingles.
 These scabs are often extremely painful and last an unknown amount of time (sometimes weeks or months).

 The cold laser speeds up healing dramatically and the release of endorphins gives non-invasive pain relief.

 Recommended treatment time is 5 minutes covering half of your body’s lesions.
-Give one half of your body a treatment in the morning and the other half of your body a session at night.
+Give one half of your body a treatment in

 5. Severe Skin Infections and Burns

 Certain skin infections can be aggressive like MRSA.
 Other cases may include fungi or viruses.
 The cold laser helps your body attack all of those unwanted germs and helps your body repair.